How Proper Task Flow Can Help You Avoid Collaboration CollapseCameron ConawayLast Updated: February 4, 2016

 Why collaboration collapse happens

-Too much collaboration can arise either because a relationship began directly through collaboration (like when two companies merge to work on a project) and the involved parties didn’t know how to move forward without it, and/or because internal pressures (a team’s relationship dynamics, for example) and external pressures (influential business leaders pushing persuasive messages in major publications, for example) led to its overuse.
+Too much collaboration can arise either because a relationship began directly through collaboration (like when two companies merge to work on a project) and the involved parties don’t know which tasks come next and what the flow of work should look like because internal pressures (a team’s relationship dynamics, for example) and external pressures (influential business leaders pushing persuasive messages in major publications, for example) led to its overuse.

 Much of what I studied internationally had to do with collaboration across different organizations, but it’s easy to see how collaboration collapse can take root in a typical progressive startup.

 When the company first began, collaboration likely played a major role in how the leadership team made decisions.
 When they were a team of three they kicked ideas back and forth on a regular basis, eventually ping-ponging toward a consensus.
 But what about when the team grows to 5 or 12, or 57?
+What does task flow look like at that size?
 What about when roles change and a relatively flat team now begins to develop structure?

 As Mark Nichols wrote in Hiring Friends Won’t Destroy Your Business, But Terrible Communication Will, part of leading a startup is a mindset that you don’t fully know what you’re doing.
 Who does?
 Well, it’s easy to turn to the wildly successful experts writing at publications like Forbes and Entrepreneur.
 As I alluded to above, there’s a fairly clear consensus among most of the powerful sources of knowing out there: we should eliminate silos and pursue collaboration whenever we can.

 The advice is often positioned as some epic battle of Good vs. Evil, that leaders in their metal mesh jackets should slay the dragon named Silos in order to collaborate.
 A recent article at Forbes puts it like this, and there are thousands of similar articles all pushing forth the same idea: